-- Buildings located within the TBRG operational area.
+- Buildings located within the TBRG operational areas.
 Buildings can be listed or unlisted, and inside or outside a Conservation Area. - The applicant and their building must be a current member of the Traditional Buildings Health Check (TBHC).
-You will require a minimum of three months left of your TBHC membership at the time of your grant payment. - The proposed works must have been identified in the TBHC Inspection Report. - Buildings must be of traditional design and construction.
+You will require a minimum of three months left of your TBHC membership at the time of your grant payment. - The proposed works must have been identified in the TBHC Inspection Report. - Buildings must be of traditional design and construction. - The building must have had a TBHC Inspection within the last 2 years